With estate agents acting primarily for sellers and land owners, buyers get poor advice or representation all too often.

 What stands in the way of this happening is that existing estate agents are naturally going to be reluctant to consider such a change for as long as they can continue to control sales progress in the way they have done historically, essentially since the 1920s.

-It would need the buying public to start seeing the anomalies they are having to contend with when using agents and to lobby government to make the necessary improvements to bring about fairer competitive pricing across all residential property markets.
+It would require the buying public to start seeing the anomalies they are having to contend with when using agents and to expect government to make the necessary improvements to bring about fairer competitive pricing across all residential property markets.
 Only then could house prices more appropriately track buying power in the locality in which a particular property is located.

 This situation does need further in-depth explanation in order for the concept to be fully understood.